 - a.
-Contact Kelly Hatzmann for coolers and medical kit - b.
-Injury protocol: you must inform Kelly Hatzmann of every injury and tell your athletes that they must tell you first if they were injured. - c.
-AED's are located: in the gym lobby, on the trainer's cart and in the fieldhouse - d.
+Contact the athletic trainer for coolers and medical kit - b.
+Injury protocol: you must inform the athletic trainer of every injury and tell your athletes that they must tell you first if they were injured. - c.
+AED's are located: in the gym lobby, on the trainer's cart and in the field house - d.
 Emergency call list (to athletic office by end of first week) - e.
 You must notify the athletic office and the trainer about: - change in practice schedule - injury - if you need additional medical supplies - anything that seems out of the ordinary - follow up phone calls to parents regarding injury or concerns - f.
 Facility maintenance and set up - g.
-Kelly Hatzmann will be scheduling ImPACT testing for 9th graders and other students.
-You must follow through with notifying the students and make sure they are tested h.
 Emergency Athletic Plan Review